easartem/CS50/project/README.md

 - **Personal management features** :
     - **Admin Dashboard**: Interface for managing the website content, appointments, and payments.
-    - **Admin Dashboard**: Interface for managing the website content, appointments, and payments.
+    - **My clients**: Interface for managing the website content, appointments, and payments.
-    - **Admin Dashboard**: Interface for managing the website content, appointments, and payments.
+    - **My bookings**: Interface for managing the website content, appointments, and payments.
 - **Studio management features** :
-    - **Admin Dashboard**: Interface for managing the website content, appointments, and payments.
+    - **Team**: Interface for managing the website content, appointments, and payments.
-    - **Admin Dashboard**: Interface for managing the website content, appointments, and payments.
+    - **KPI**: Interface for managing the website content, appointments, and payments.
-    - **Admin Dashboard**: Interface for managing the website content, appointments, and payments.
+    - **Finances**: Interface for managing the website content, appointments, and payments.
 - **Site management features** :
+    - **Site artists**: Interface for managing the website content, appointments, and payments.
+    - **Site gallery**: Interface for managing the website content, appointments, and payments.
-    - **Admin Dashboard**: Interface for managing the website content, appointments, and payments.
+    - **Site parameters**: Interface for managing the website content, appointments, and payments.

     - **Appointment Booking**: System for clients to book appointment slots online.
     - **Online Payments**: Secure online payment system for booking and services.